angelaxi/nets213Project/docs/README.md

 1. > python generate_model_predictions.py
     - To show images with predicted and true bounding boxes run:
     > python generate_model_predictions.py --show-ui
+    - Press q to quit and any other key to display the next image.
     - Developer and Instructor Note: This code will take several hours to run and you do not need to run it because the output csv is saved as data/analysis/model_image_labels.csv
     1. Reads data/classifier_input.csv to get true bounding boxes and labels for each image
     2. Make predictions on each image using model/faster_rcnn_model.pt and remove duplicate bounding boxes